A Philosophical Debate With Tangible Rewards

 Book collected: One down, one to go.

-The second book requires more verticality and platforming to reach.
+The second book requires some platforming to reach.

 Navigation to the Area

-The alternate path: This time, proceed through the ‘Betray Your Values’ door instead.
+The alternate path: This time, proceed through the ‘Betray Your Morals’ door (the second door on the left of the hostage room).

 Don’t panic about the name: Despite the ominous labeling, going through this door doesn’t automatically make you evil or lock you out of content.
 It’s dramatic naming, not a binding moral contract.